cdcepi/COVID-19-Forecasts/COVID-19_Forecast_Model_Descriptions.md

 **Model name:** JHU-IDD

-**Intervention Assumptions:** This model assumes that the effectiveness of interventions is reduced after shelter-in-place orders are lifted.
+**Intervention Assumptions:** These projections assume that current interventions will not change during the forecasted period.

 **Hospitalization Assumptions:** Daily hospitalizations are estimated from predictions of daily cases.
 A standard proportion is applied to all states.